 Sustainable Parks, Recreation and Tourism

-The Sustainable Parks, Recreation and Tourism major in the Department of Community Sustainability prepares students for rewarding careers in the outdoors, managing organizations, resources, facilities and people lined to outdoor recreation.
+The Sustainable Parks, Recreation and Tourism major in the Department of Community Sustainability prepares students for rewarding careers in the outdoors, managing organizations, resources, facilities and people linked to outdoor recreation.
 Those in the major will acquire an understanding of natural resources recreation and tourism that integrates sustainability and effectively links theory with practice while engaging the community.
 They will become adept at the management of parks, resorts, marinas, trails, campgrounds, nature centers, outfitting businesses, camps and many other outdoor venues.
 All senior level courses have a hands-on project component, where students work directly with professionals in the field applying classroom knowledge, critical thinking and effort to provide a lasting benefit to professional parters and society.

 The capstone professional internship requirement gives students a great opportunity to apply their education and get real world experience as a bridge to their professional career.